Lokal-Container/BDO-Grotesk/check-fontbakery/ttf/fontbakery-check-BDOGrotesk-Black.md

 >
 >Characters with the Soft_Dotted property are listed in https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt
 >
-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į̂ į̄ į̌
+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌ ị̀ ị́ ị̂ ị̃ ị̄

-The dot of soft dotted characters should disappear in other cases, for example: ĭ̦ i̦̇ i̦̊ i̦̋ i̦̒ j̦̀ j̦̄ j̦̆ j̦̇ j̦̈ j̦̊ j̦̋ ǰ̦ j̦̒ į̆ į̇ į̈ į̊ į̋ į̒ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̉ į̊ į̋ į̒ į̛̀ į̛́ į̛̂ į̛̃ į̛̄ į̛̆ į̛̇ į̛̈ į̛̉ į̛̊ į̛̋ į̛̌ į̛̒ [code: soft-dotted]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyph names are all valid? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/valid_glyphnames">com.google.fonts/check/valid_glyphnames</a>)</summary><div>

 >